majpark21/CODEX/README.md

 ### R part (recommended, only used for the motif mining analysis)

-A couple of R scripts are used to compute the Dynamic Time Warping (DTW) distance and cluster class-specific motifs.
+A couple of R scripts are used to compute Dynamic Time Warping (DTW) distance and cluster class-specific motifs.
 These operations are run after the actual extraction of the motifs and are here to help tidying the results for interpretation.
 This step is optional but recommended.
 Alternatively, you can write your own pipeline to compute the distance matrix and cluster the motifs from the exported file that contains the motifs.

-0. Prerequisites: Have a working [R](https://www.r-project.org/) installation (> 3.5).
+0. Prerequisites: Have a working [R](https://www.r-project.org/) installation (> 3.5; tested with R 3.5,3.6 and 4.0).
 1. Install the following R packages: `argparse, data.table, proxy, dtw, parallelDist, reshape2, ggplot2, stringr, dendextend`
 2. You will need to manually change the first line in both R scripts: `dtw_multivar_distmat.R` and `pattern_clustering.R`.
 On this line, in both files, change the variable `user_lib` such that it contains the path that points to the directory where your personal R packages are installed.
 For example in Windows, this path should look like: `'C:/Users/myUserName/Documents/R/win-library/X.X'` where X.X is the version of R; in Linux, this path should look like: `'/home/myUserName/R/x86_64-pc-linux-gnu-library/X.X'`.